 Baked Chicken Parmesan Ingredients

 - Mozzarella cheese

-If the breasts are really big you can cut them in half using a sharp knife.
+If the breasts are really big, you can cut them in half using a sharp knife.
 Regardless, you want the chicken breasts to be on the thinner side.
-You also want the chicken breasts to be close to the same size because this helps for the chicken to cook evenly.
+You also want the chicken breasts to be close to the same size because this helps the baked chicken parmesan to cook evenly.